Northumberland: Media

+Lionheart Radio, a community radio station based in Alnwick, has been awarded a community broadcasting licence by Ofcom.

 Businesses

-Ashington has the Alcan Lynemouth Aluminium Smelter, next to the Lynemouth Power Station.
+Ashington has the former Alcan Lynemouth Aluminium Smelter, next to the Lynemouth Power Station.
 Hammerite and Cuprinol are made in Prudhoe by ICI Paints.
 A Procter & Gamble factory in Seaton Delaval makes Hugo Boss aftershave and Clairol and Nice 'n Easy hair dye at a site formerly owned by Shultons, who originated Old Spice and were bought by P&G in 1990.
 McQuay UK makes air conditioning systems on the Bassington Industrial Estate at the A1068/A1172 junction in Cramlington, and Avery Dennison UK make labels on the Nelson Industrial Estate off of the A192.
 Schweppes' Abbey Well mineral water is made by Coca-Cola in the east of Morpeth.
 The National Renewable Energy Centre (Narec) is at Blyth.